sh4nks/flask-plugins/docs/index.rst

 =============
 .. currentmodule:: flask.ext.plugins

-Flask-Plugins provides an easy way to create plugins and add hooks for your application.
-It is also possible to create Hooks which can than be used to extend your application without the need to modify your core code.
+Flask-Plugins provides an easy way to create plugins for your application.
+It is also possible to create Events which can than be used to extend your application without the need to modify your core code.

-**I would love to have some feedback about this extension :)**

-I'm currently not really satisfied with the current state of the code but it works.
-When I have a little bit more time, I want to investigate how to use a data store, to save the current status of the plugin.
-For example, if the plugin is installed or uninstalled and so on..

 .. contents::